seanap/Plex-Audiobook-Guide/README.md

   2. `Ctrl-k` Set/fix the track numbers
   3. `Ctrl-shift-i` or Click the Web Source (quick) button
 ![alt text](https://i.imgur.com/AjJbUqE.png "Tag Source")
-  4. Click the Action drop down button, select the Action that corresponds with the number of files
+  4. `Alt+a 1` or Click the Action drop down button, select the Action that corresponds with the number of files
   ![alt text](https://i.imgur.com/knf3ATb.png "Filename-Folder-Cover")
-  5. This does not set the Title tag, which Plex uses as the Chapter Name.
-There are two easy options to set this:
+  5. Plex uses the TITLE tag as the Chapter Name:
       * Click the `Filename - Tag` button, `Format String=` `%Title%`, this will set the filename as the Chapter name.
+(This is automatically done for the "1 m4b" action)
       * Click the Action drop down, select `Chapter %track%` which will give you a generic "Chapter 1, Chapter 2, ..."
 <!-- blank line -->
 ----